I agree to the amount without an itemised invoice/quote and want to offer a lump sum

 Legal costs and Court costs will generally be added onto the amount claimed if this happens.
 You can choose to lodge a defence, but you must be careful and get legal advice first.
 The Court may make orders that one party pay the other party’s costs – for instance, the Courts may order the losing party pay the reasonable legal costs of the winning party.

 If the claim is under $20,000 and run in the Small Claims Division of the NSW Local Court, the amount of legal fees is capped according to a scale based on the amount being disputed.
 Information about court fees and legal fees in the Small Claims Division can be found on LawAccess NSW’s What can they claim? page.

-If you have already received court documents, you should get legal advice.
+If you have already received court documents, you should get legal advice as you only have 28 days to respond.
 Start by contacting LawAccess NSW on 1300 888 529.
 You may be able to obtain free legal assistance from Legal Aid NSW or your local Community Legal Centre.
 If you are unable to obtain free legal assistance, you may need to speak to a private lawyer.
 To find a private solicitor, contact the NSW Law Society.
 You can also visit the LawAccess NSW website for practical guidance on how to respond to a Statement of Claim in the Small Claims Division of the Local Court, which deals with claims for $20,000 or less.